Russian frigate Shtandart: The first Shtandart (1703)

 The name Shtandart signifies Peter the Great's desire to gain access to the Baltic Sea, which at the time of the Shtandart's construction was dominated by the Swedish Empire.
 A plan to take control of the Baltic Sea away from Sweden was revived after Peter's Grand Embassy ended in 1698.
 The name refers more directly to a naval ensign created for the new Baltic Fleet, of which the Shtandart was the first ship.
 Peter's goal was finally realized after he decisively defeated Swedish forces at the Battle of Poltava in 1709, a turning point for Russia in the Great Northern War (1700–1721).

 The Shtandart's design combined techniques from English and Dutch shipbuilding schools.
 The frame of the ship is wide, almost square, and the ship's double bottom is flat, reducing the draft.
 The high rigging of the sails is in the English style.
-The frigate was launched on August 22, 1703, and set sail on September 8, 1703, for St. Petersburg.
+The frigate was launched on August 22, 1703, and set sail on September 8, 1703, for St. Petersburg to be baptised.